seren1ty/math-sight/README.md

 ***

-Mathsigth is a kids math quiz app that presents 10 questions at a time, and allows selection between Simple/Advanced questions via the url (see above), and selection of different operation types via an easy to use Select box.
+Mathsight is a kids math quiz app that presents 10 questions at a time.
+It allows selection between Simple/Advanced questions via the url (see above), and selection of different operation types via an easy to use Select box.
 The operations are:
 Add, Subtract, Multiply and Divide.

-Local-storage is used to store, and display, the highest continuous run of correct answers, as well as the users current number of correct answers in a row, so they can leave and come back later to continue trying to set a new high score.
+Local-storage is used to store, and display, the highest continuous run of correct answers, as well as the users current number of correct answers in a row, so they can leave and come back later to continue trying to reach their new high score.

 A working area is also provided so the user can type any text/numbers that might assist with solving a question.